SuperCleanMe/RSV/README.md

 ### References

 #### reference 1: "Serde"
-Serde is a serialization and deserialization utility, providing the groundwork for almost all of the (de)serialization libraries out there, I am planning to integrate Serde compatibility into RSV in the next big update
+Serde is a serialization and deserialization utility, providing the groundwork for almost all of the (de)serialization libraries out there.

 #### reference 2: "Serde free serialization"
-This simply means that you are not required to use Serde to serialize your data, a flaw that most of the other CSV libraries seem to share
+This simply means that you are not required to use Serde to serialize your data, a flaw that most of the other CSV libraries seem to share.

 #### reference 3: `http` feature
 To enable the HTTP feature of RSV, modify your dependency for RustSV to look like this: